mojmhmdi/Brain-cancer-detection-using-Convolutional-neural-networks/README.md

 -This repository includes the python code for the brain tumor MRI image detection using convolutional neural netwotks. you can download the data set from the following link: https://drive.google.com/drive/folders/13n6xLWZ5PpRgtG-iwhfiAZXh4ZXKF-8p?usp=sharing
-After downloading the dataset, save it in the same directory as the codes (keep the name of the folfor as it is).
+After downloading the dataset, save it in the same directory as the codes (keep the name of the foldor as it is).

 How to run the code:
 open a terminal in the directory where the code is stored and run the following command: python main.py